Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: On groups and algebras of formal series and pseudo-differential operators

-\end{itemize} \end{proof} The following proposition gathers all trivial but important properties of the ``barred" spaces introduced above, which are necessary for our work.
+The following proposition gathers all important properties of the ``barred" spaces introduced above, which are necessary for our work.
 They are all consequences of Lemma \ref{Psi-bar}.
 We leave the proof of this proposition as a toy exercise for the reader.
 It can be proved either by direct computations or by considering the intersection of the ``hatted" sets appearing in Theorems \ref{Psihat} and \ref{Ghat} with $\overline{\Psi}(A_t).$

-\begin{Proposition} We have the following properties: \begin{enumerate} \item $\mathcal{I}_{A_t} \subset \overline{\Psi}(A_t)$ \item $G_{A_t} \subset G(\overline{\Psi}(A_t))$ \item $\overline{\D}_{A_t}^{\times}$ is a Fr\"olicher subgroup of $G(\overline{\Psi}(A_t)).$ \item For any $U \in G(\overline{\Psi}(A_t))$ there exist unique $W \in G_{A_t}$ and $Y \in \overline{\D}_{A}^{\times}$ such that
+\begin{Proposition} We have the following properties: \begin{enumerate} \item $\mathcal{I}_{A_t} \subset \overline{\Psi}(A_t)$. \item $G_{A_t} \subset G(\overline{\Psi}(A_t))$. \item $\overline{\D}_{A_t}^{\times}$ is a Fr\"olicher subgroup of $G(\overline{\Psi}(A_t)).$ \item For any $U \in G(\overline{\Psi}(A_t))$ there exist unique $W \in G_{A_t}$ and $Y \in \overline{\D}_{A_t}^{\times}$ such that